Opinion: Xcel’s Capacity*Connect Is a Step Forward, But Minnesota Needs a Competitive Storage Market

 Capacity*Connect is a utility-owned battery storage program.
 Rather than building one centralized battery project, Xcel will install and operate many smaller battery systems, generally expected to be in the 1 MW to 3 MW range, at commercial, industrial, institutional, and nonprofit host sites.

-Fresh Energy supported the Commission’s approval and framed the program as a useful learning opportunity.
+Fresh Energy supported the Commission’s approval and described the program as a useful learning opportunity.
 As Fresh Energy put it, Capacity*Connect can help Xcel learn how to coordinate distributed energy resources “in a way that works for its customers.”
 Fresh Energy also noted that the program could “pave the way” for additional DER programs in the future.

 The Market Competitiveness Question